VJ-Varanasi/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Intensive Physics and Statistics & Data Science
+role: Intensive Physics and Statistics and Data Science

 # Organizations/Affiliations to show in About widget
 organizations: